 If your success depends on making good forecasts or managing activities that involve uncertainty, you can benefit in a big way from learning to use Monte Carlo simulation.
 By doing so, you can Avoid the Trap of the Flaw of Averages.
 As Dr. Sam Savage warns, "Plans based on average assumptions will be wrong on average."
 If you've ever found that projects came in later than you expected, losses were greater than you estimated as "worst case," or forecasts based on averages have gone awry -- you stand to benefit!

 Go Beyond the Limits of 'What If' Analysis.
 A conventional spreadsheet model can take you only so far.
 If you've created models with best case, worst case and average case scenarios, only to find that the actual outcome was very different, you need Monte Carlo simulation!
 By exploring thousands of combinations for your 'what-if' factors and analyzing the full range of possible outcomes, you can get much more accurate results, with only a little extra work.

 Know What Factors Really Matter.
-Tools such as Frontline's Risk Solver enable you to quickly identify the high-impact factors in your model, using sensitivity analysis across thousands of Monte Carlo trials.
+Tools such as Frontline's Analytic Solver Simulation enable you to quickly identify the high-impact factors in your model, using sensitivity analysis across thousands of Monte Carlo trials.
 It could take you hours to identify these factors using ordinary 'what if' analysis.